-Under the terms and conditions of a Technical Overdraft Facility (TOF), CBF/CBL has a pledge on all their customer's assets held on the customer's account to secure obligations towards CBF/CBL by the customer for the services rendered by CBF/CBL to this customer under the TOF.
+Under the terms and conditions of a Technical Overdraft Facility (TOF), CBF/CBL has a pledge on all their customer's assets held on the customer's account(s) defined as pledge account(s) to secure obligations towards CBF/CBL by the customer for the services rendered by CBF/CBL to this customer under the TOF.
 This is complemented by netting provisions.
 Unless CBF/CBL is specifically notified by the customer to the contrary, under the rules of CBF/CBL, as appropriate, all assets held by the customer in CBF/CBL are pledged in favour of CBF/CBL to the extent of any usage of the credit facilities.